SAP-archive/cloud-sample-spaceflight-hana/docs/ex3_no_stops_calc_view.md

     ***Important***
     These input parameter values are case-sensitive!

-    ***Warning***
+    > ***Warning only for Firefox Users***
-    Due to a bug in the UI here, you need to enter the value in the ***second*** input parameter first; that is, enter the value for `airportTo` first, then press enter.
+    > Due to a Firefox specific bug, you need to enter the value in the ***second*** input parameter first; that is, enter the value for `airportTo` first, then press enter.
 At this point you'll see the value for the first input parameter has now been populated with the value from the second input parameter.
 Now enter the value for the first input parameter (`airportFrom`) and the calculation view will function correctly.

     ![Data Preview](./img/Ex3_Data_Preview2.png)